AshwanthramKL/Javascript_CrashCourse/Notes/Hoisting.md

 # Hoisting

-What it does is take some of your code and autoatically moves it to the top of the file.
+Automatically moves part of your code to the top of the file.

 ## Hoisting for "function" and "const" keyword